PawseySC/singularity-containers/_episodes/22-docker.md

 ---
 title: "Overview of Docker"
-teaching: 10
+teaching: 15
-exercises: 10
+exercises: 15
 questions:
 objectives:
 - "Be aware of the pros and cons compared to Singularity"
 - "Get started with Docker: download and run container images"
-- "Learn how to build an image with Docker"
+- "Learn how to build and share an image with Docker"
 keypoints:
 - Use `docker pull` to download container images
 - Use `docker run` to execute commands in containers